 Threading Stories is a design studio working with textiles and clay, developing collections through material research, specialised making processes, and heritage craft practices.
-The studio focuses on experimentation, creativity, and high-quality production, collaborating selectively with clients across hospitality, interior design, architecture, and art agencies who value slow, considered, highly crafted design and an embodied narrative within each object.
+The studio is guided by experimentation, creativity, and a high standard of making, collaborating with partners across hospitality, interior design, architecture, and the art world who value slow, highly crafted design, shaped by storytelling and material.

 Studio